awsdocs/aws-secrets-manager-docs/doc_source/vpc-endpoint-overview.md

 aws secretsmanager list-secrets --endpoint-url https://vpce-1234a5678b9012c-12345678.secretsmanager.us-west-2.vpce.amazonaws.com
 ```

-## Using a VPC Private Endpoint in a Policy Statement<a name="vpc-endpoint-policies"></a>
+## Using a VPC private endpoint in a policy statement<a name="vpc-endpoint-policies"></a>

 You can use IAM policies and Secrets Manager secret policies to control access to your secrets\.
 You can also use [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) to restrict these policies based on the VPC endpoint or VPC in the request\.
 + Use the `aws:sourceVpce` condition key to grant or restrict access to a secret based on the VPC endpoint\.
 + Use the `aws:sourceVpc` condition key to grant or restrict access to a secret based on the VPC that hosts the private endpoint\.

 **Note**
 Use caution when you create IAM and secret policies based on your VPC endpoint\.
 If a policy statement requires the requests to originate from a particular VPC or VPC endpoint, then requests from other AWS services accessing the secret on your behalf might fail\.
-For more information, see [Using VPC Endpoint Conditions in Policies with Secrets Manager Permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.
+For more information, see [Using VPC endpoint conditions in policies with Secrets Manager permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.
 Also, the `aws:sourceIP` condition key isn't effective when the request comes from an Amazon VPC endpoint\.
 To restrict requests to a VPC endpoint, use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
 For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 For example, the following sample secret policy allows a user to perform Secrets Manager operations only when the request comes through the specified VPC endpoint\.